 There are specific procedures, however, that must be followed for your arrest to be legitimate.
 There are only three ways that law enforcement can legitimately arrest you.

-- A police officer witnessed you commit a crime.
+- A police officer witnessed you committing a crime.
 If law enforcement sees you pickpocket someone on the street, for example, they can immediately take you into custody and put you under arrest, based on their personal observation of a crime in action.